 MP for Gedling

-Michael Payne is the Labour (Co-op) MP for Gedling, elected in 2024.
-He sits on the Public Accounts Committee (since October 2024) and previously served on the Public Authorities (Fraud, Error and Recovery) Bill committee (February–March 2025).
+Michael Payne is the Labour (Co-op) MP for Gedling, first elected in 2024.
+He currently serves on the Public Accounts Committee (since October 2024) and has previously sat on a committee for the Public Authorities (Fraud, Error and Recovery) Bill in early 2025.

-Declares 13 financial interests, including eight miscellaneous entries, two overseas visits, one employment/earnings entry, one employment/earnings - ad hoc payments, and one entry for gifts, benefits and hospitality from UK sources.
+Declares 13 financial interests, including eight miscellaneous entries; two entries for visits outside the UK; one entry for employment and earnings; one entry for employment and earnings – ad hoc payments; and one entry for gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026